highcharts/node-export-server/README.md

 ## Using Ajax in Injected Resources

-If you need to perform Ajax requests inside one of the resource scripts, set `asyncLoading` to true, and call `highexp.done()` in the Ajax return to process the chart.
+If you need to perform Ajax requests inside one of the resource scripts, set `asyncRendering` to true, and call `highexp.done()` in the Ajax return to process the chart.

 Example:

+    {
+      asyncRendering: true,
       resources: {
-      files: 'myAjaxScript.js',
+        files: 'myAjaxScript.js'
-      asyncLoading: true
+      }
     }

 myAjaxScript.js: